tomwhartung/five_factor_model/results/tomh/10-hexaco.md

-# 9-hexaco.md
+# 10-hexaco.md

 Results of taking the personality assessment at:

 - http://hexaco.org/hexaco-online

-# 9th Questionnaire
+# 10th Questionnaire

 Going through these in the sequence in which they are listed in `questionnaires/list_of_questionnaires.md` .

-That means I took this one ninth.
+That means I took this one tenth.

 ## Results